xparagon/use-secrets/README.md

 > node use-secrets.js env.npmrc .npmrc FeedCompany FeedId FeedName FeedEmail FeedPassword

-You may now push 'env.npmrc' to github and add '.npmrc' to the '.gitigmore'.
+Push 'env.npmrc' to github and add '.npmrc' to the '.gitigmore'.

+## Developed by

+Note that this wcript was created by ChatGPT